 “Her face turned purple for around 15 seconds,” recalls Foster, who attributes her baby’s condition with the extremely cold climate.

 After calling the doctor’s hotline, she rushed her child to the hospital according to the doctor’s advice.

-Once there, medical staff told them that her child’s illness was something serious.
+Once there, the medical staff told them that her child’s illness was something serious.

 “I was told they’re surprised she didn’t end up in an ambulance.
 We had no clue how serious this all was until that point,” adds Foster.

-Myah, born on November 2017, was one month old.
+Myah, born in November 2017, was one month old.